-Pre-Student Teaching with Seminar
+Student Teaching I with Seminar

-This practicum course meets the requirements for adding a second level of authorization to the license.
+Student teaching is a clinical experience in a supervised setting.
 The learner must be in the classroom.
 Assignments and supervision will be coordinated by the Education Department.
-This course requires the development, teaching, and completion of one work sample.
-This is a supervised practicum (observation) The seminar will meet weekly to debrief and help with the development of the work sample.
+This course requires the development of and edTPA and integrated unit.
+This is a supervised practicum (observation).
+The seminar will meet weekly to debrief and help with the development of the edTPA.
 Students must have completed all other M.A.T. coursework with a cumulative GPA of at least 3.0 before student teaching.
 Offered on a Pass/No Pass basis.

-Student Teaching 1A with Seminar
+Student Teaching IIa with Seminar

-Student teaching is a clinical experience in a supervised setting for five weeks.-The assignment will be in the candidate's primary level of authorization.
-The work sample will be developed with the guidance of the mentor teacher and the college supervisor.
-The seminar will meet weekly to debrief and help with the development of work sample.
+Student teaching is a clinical experience in a supervised setting.
+The assignment will be in the candidate's primary level of endorsement.
+The edTPA will be developed with the guidance of the mentor teacher and the college supervisor.
+The seminar will meet weekly to debrief and help with the development of the edTPA.
 Assignments and supervision will be coordinated by the Education Department.
-Students must have completed all other

-M.A.T. coursework with a cumulative GPA of at least 3.0 before student teaching.
+Students must have completed all other M.A.T. coursework with a cumulative GPA of at least 3.0 before student teaching.
 Offered on a Pass/No Pass basis.
 Prerequisite: ED 690A.

-Student Teaching 1B with Seminar
+Student Teaching IIb with Seminar

 The assignment for this clinical experience will be a continuation of the previous five week placement.
 Candidates will be in the same classroom and complete all requirements for their primary level of authorization.
-The candidate will complete the work sample, following the directions in the Work Sample Handbook.
-The work sample will be developed with the guidance of the mentor teacher and the college supervisor.
-The seminar will meet weekly to debrief and help with the development of the work sample.
+The candidate will complete the edTPA, following the directions in the edTPA Manual.
+The edTPA will be developed with the guidance of the mentor teacher and the college supervisor.
+The seminar will meet weekly to debrief and help with the development of the edTPA.
 Student teacher placements and supervision will be coordinated by the main campus Education Department.
-Offered on a Pass-No Pass basis.
+Offered on a Pass- No Pass basis.
 Prerequisite: ED 691A.